 When plaque builds up in the coronary arteries, the heart doesn't get the blood it needs to work well.
 Over time, this can weaken or damage the heart.
 If a plaque tears, the body tries to fix the tear by forming a blood clot around it.
 The clot can block blood flow to the heart and

 What are the symptoms?

-Usually people with coronary artery disease don't have symptoms until after age 50.
-Then they may start to have symptoms at times when the heart is working harder and needs more oxygen, such as during exercise.
-Typical first symptoms include:
+Symptoms can happen when the heart is working harder and needs more oxygen, such as during exercise.
+Symptoms include:

 Less common symptoms include a fast heartbeat, feeling sick to your stomach, and increased sweating.
 Some people don't have any symptoms.
 In rare cases, a person can have a "silent" heart attack, without symptoms.

 To find out your risk for a heart attack in the next 10 years, use this